tungs/breathe/README.md

 * <a name="breathe-loop-condition-body" href="#breathe-loop-condition-body">#</a> breathe.**loop**(*condition*, *body*, [*config*])
     * equivalent to calling breathe.loop, with *config.condition* and *config.body* set to *condition* and *body*

-### Special Loops
+### <a name="breathable-special-loops" href="#breathable-special-loops">#</a> Special Loops
 **Times Loops** are breathable chains that repeatedly iterate over a *body* for a fixed number of *iterations*.
 They can be stopped, paused, or unpaused.
 They can serve as a replacement to some `for` loops.
 * <a name="breathe-times-config" href="#breathe-times-config">#</a> breathe.**times**(*config*)
     * *config*.**iterations** [required]
         * a value equal to the number of iterations of the loop.
     * *config*.**body** [required]
         * a function(iterationNumber) that gets called for every iteration of the loop.
 The first argument is the current iteration number (starting at 0).
-It can optionally return a value; if it returns a promise (breathable or traditional), the loop does not continue iterating until the promise resolves.
+It can optionally return a value; if it returns a promise or chain (breathable or traditional), the loop does not continue iterating until the promise or chain resolves.

 * <a name="breathe-times-iterations-body" href="#breathe-times-iterations-body">#</a> breathe.**times**(*iterations*, *body*, [*config*])
     * equivalent to calling breathe.times, with *config.iterations* and *config.body* set to *iterations* and *body*